 Online Therapy USER Pages

-The Online Therapy Unit allows trained therapists to provide Online Cognitive Behaviour Therapy (Online-CBT) to residents of Saskatchewan who have difficulties with depression, generalized anxiety, and/or panic.
-The Unit also provides education and training to diverse registered health professionals and students on how to deliver services online.
+The Online Therapy Unit allows trained therapists to provide Online Cognitive Behaviour Therapy (Online-CBT) to residents of Saskatchewan who have difficulties with depression, anxiety, and/or panic.
+The Unit also provides education and training to diverse health professionals and students on how to deliver services online.
 This unit is also responsible for conducting research on how to best train therapists and deliver online-CBT in Saskatchewan.

 Funding Agencies for this Project Include:

 - Saskatchewan Health Research Foundation (SHRF).

 - Rx&D Health Research Foundation (HRF).